When I was a yoga teacher in Tel Aviv, there was a class I liked to attend that was just incredibly slow.

 You make adjustments.
 Because you’re in it.
 You’re there.
 Consciously engaging with the world around you as a way of being.

 I mean, in a sense it is.
 In the same way that all my posts are actually about yoga.

 But it isn’t about yoga.

 The middle exists everywhere.
 In business.
 In the blogging world that I inhabit.
 In gyms and coaching programs and on Etsy and on Twitter.

 How the middle works.

-In my Shiva Nata classes, the middle doesn’t show up nearly as much because the basic premise is a) you’re supposed to be doing it badly, and b) the whole point is seeking out challenge.
+In my own classes, the middle doesn’t show up nearly as much because the basic premise is a) we’re supposed to be doing it badly, and b) the whole point is seeking out challenge.

 But you still see it.
 It’s the people who want you to challenge them instead of finding new ways to challenge themselves.
 Or it’s the people who want you to tone it down, instead of giving themselves permission to do less.

-In business, the middle is filled with people looking outward to find out what more biggified people do, instead of inward to find out what is theirs.
+In business, the middle is filled with people looking outward to find out what the “internet famous” people are doing, instead of inward to find out what is theirs.